Prepare and Protect: Cyber Security Best Practices When Working From Home

 In all likelihood, there will be some issues with remote connection and communication during the pandemic period, and you might be tempted to conduct business on your personal device, outside of the company network and enterprise security systems.
 Do not do this.
 You run the risk of unknowingly exposing sensitive information or storing data in an insecure manner.
 Whenever possible, it is best to limit all off-network communications in business matters.

 These are historic times, some change and disruption is inevitable.
-Cybercriminals will seek to capitalize on this disruption by playing on fears and insecurities— several global watchdogs have warned of COVID-19-related phishing schemes that are now becoming commonplace, and with some companies changing the way they communicate, employees may be more likely to open fraudulent emails and download malicious attachments.
+Cybercriminals are capitalizing on the ongoing disruption by preying on fears and insecurities— several global watchdogs have warned of COVID-19-related phishing schemes that are now commonplace, and with most companies forced to change the way they communicate, employees may be more likely to open fraudulent emails and download malicious attachments.

 It is therefore important to be hyper-vigilant when it comes to email accounts, downloading and storing information, and using Remote Desktop Protocols (RDPs).
-Work-from-home scams will be ubiquitous in the coming months, be extra careful about giving out any personal data, and before sharing any work-related information electronically, be sure that it’s encrypted and that it’s being shared with legitimate parties.
+Be extra careful about giving out any personal data, and before sharing any work-related information electronically, be sure that it’s encrypted and that it’s being shared with legitimate parties.

 And lastly, be sure to familiarize yourself with your organization’s incident response guidelines.
 Should you have a question, require assistance, or need to report an incident, contact your IT or security team immediately.